10000 hours of play

 • Step 5: Build your Alliance (Network) – in video games, players that are at level 90 can help a level 10 character gain experience quickly.
 In real life, your friends can compliment your skills and mentors can help you gain vast knowledge quickly.

-• Step 6: Take on Quests (Achievements) – in video games, Quests help you progress through the game: recover the lost sword, raise a champion Chocobo, unlock a new skill.
-In real life, quests help you progress in life: start a company, get your PHD, get a mentor, buy a home, or start a family.
+• Step 6: Take on Quests (Achievements) – in video games, Quests help you progress through the game: recover the lost sword, raise a champion Chocobo, and unlock a new skill.
+In real life, quests help you progress in life: start a company, get your PhD, get a mentor, buy a home, or start a family.

 Why 10,000 hours?